maxsspeaker/steamworksFoxBoxPlay/README.md

 ## USAGE

-Download the release, extract and run "downloader.exe".
-Enter the app ID of the game (see below) and one or more workshop IDs or URLs, then press "Download".
+Download the release, extract and download SteamCmd and specify the path to it in the ini file.
+Run "steamworksFoxBoxPlay.exe".
+Enter the app ID of the game (see below) in the first field and to the second field one workshop ID or URL, then press "Download".

-The files will be downloaded to the `steamcmd/steamapps/workshop/content/<appID>/<workshop ID>` folder.
+The file will be downloaded to the `mods` folder.

+if you didn't find the mod file then the mod will be here:
+`steamcmd/steamapps/workshop/content/<appID>/<workshop ID>`

 Right now, only single items are supported (no batch downloading of collections yet).